FedeNoce/fedenoce.github.io/_pages/about.md

 I am Federico Nocentini.
 I am a 3rd year PhD student at the [University of Florence](https://www.unifi.it/changelang-eng.html) at the [Media Integration and Communication Center (MICC)](https://www.micc.unifi.it/) under the supervision of [Prof. Stefano Berretti](https://www.micc.unifi.it/berretti/) and [Prof. Claudio Ferrari](https://clferrari.github.io/).

-Currently, I am a research scientist intern at [Flawless AI](https://www.flawlessai.com/), where I focus on multilingual speech-driven facial animation.
-I am working under the supervision of [Akin Caliskan](https://akincaliskan3d.github.io/).
+I was a research scientist intern at [Flawless AI](https://www.flawlessai.com/), where I focused on multilingual speech-driven facial animation under the supervision of [Akin Caliskan](https://akincaliskan3d.github.io/).

 My main research interest revolve around 3D Computer Vision and Deep Learning, with a particular focus on human analysis applications, 3D and 4D generative face models.